-We leave the chill crisp air and Russian architecture of Kars behind us, and take the road south, and west towards the Iranian border.
-Our destination is the Kurdish city of Dogubayazit, a dusty, ramshackle and impoverished place, sprawling at the foot of Mount Ararat.
+We leave the chill crisp air and Russian architecture of Kars behind us to take the road south and west towards the Iranian border.
+Our destination is the Kurdish city of Dogubayazit, a dusty, ramshackle and impoverished place that sprawls at the foot of Mount Ararat.

 With not much in itself to attract travellers, Dogubayazit relies on the majestic presence of Ararat and the stately beauty of the Ishak Pasha Palace to interest passers by enough to take the road here, and to spend the night in one of the scattering of hotels before moving on.

 The rather desolate looking valley that lies flat beneath the towering mountains bordering Iran, is home to one of modern Turkey’s most beautiful buildings.
 Honoured by its position, perched high up in the dramatic scenery, the Ishak Pasha Palace is situated in an area that became a part of the Ottoman Empire in 1514.
 Soon afterwards, the old Doğubayazıt Fortress, the remains of which can still be seen today clinging to the vertiginous cliffs, was abandoned, and its walls were partly demolished.
 Many of its materials were later used for the construction of the the buildings that came after.

 The remains of Doğubayazıt Fortress, date to before the time of Christ and still clings to the cliffs east of the palace, with Eski Bayazıt’s (the old city of Bayazıt) 16th-century mosque still standing below it.